 Up until now, there are no medications that are specifically designed for blindness.
 This is the reason why an insurance company cannot know if you are blind or not by looking simply at the history of your prescription.

 Regarding MIB, they won’t have any records that may indicate that the applicant is blind.
 Even if these records do indicate, still it wouldn’t matter much because none of the companies cares much about blindness.
-Therefore, neither the prescription history nor the MIB file will come into play when applied for the burial insurance for the blind.
+Therefore, neither the prescription history nor the MIB file will come into play when applied for burial insurance for the blind.

 Policy options for the blind

 The first thing to be kept in mind is that the entire history of the applicant comes into play.
 If one only looks at blindness regarding eligibility and doesn’t touch any other health issues, it could be broken into two sections.

 Being blind and independent

 This policy option is actually very simple.
 If you can handle a lack of vision and are totally independent in handling your entire daily activities and other matters, then every single final insurance company will accept you without any issues.

 This has to be kept in mind that the insurance companies don’t ask for blindness; therefore, it is not a risk factor they actually care about.
 You will be 100% eligible for instant coverage.
 In addition to that, you will also qualify for the lowest possible rates with these companies.
 You will be paying the same rates as a normal healthy person.

 Being blind and requiring assistance with daily activities

 This is somewhat a difficult situation, and you obviously have limited options.
 All the doors aren’t closed though, yet most of them are.
 The first option in this situation is to apply with a company that doesn’t ask whether you need help with daily activities, while the second one is to take out a guaranteed issue policy.